-- i.
-Clinical experience hours requirement - 1.
-Fall semester - a.
-84 and 112 clinical hours per 7-week rotation in AT 762 and AT 763. - b.
-Students should plan on averaging 14 hours of clinical experience per week in AT 762 and AT 763. - 2.
-Spring semester - a.
-Students will complete an immersive clinical experience in AT 764 participating in the day-to-day and week-to-week role of an athletic trainer during the immersive clinical experience. - b.
-Students will complete between 120 and 160 clinical hours per month during the clinical immersive experience in AT 764. - 3.
-Students should plan on completing 30-40 hours of clinical experience per week in AT 764. - 4. - ii.
+- a.
+Students will complete an immersive clinical experience in AT 762 or AT 763 participating in the day-to-day and week-to-week role of an athletic trainer during the immersive clinical experience. - b.
+Students will complete between 120 and 160 clinical hours per month during the clinical immersive experience in AT 762 or AT 763.

+- d.
+Students should plan on completing 30-40 hours of clinical experience per week during their immersive experience. - e.
+Fluctuation in the number of hours completed each week is expected, however students are not to be utilized as a replacement for full-time staff.

+ii.
 2nd year students are to be provided at least one day off a week from their clinical rotations.